bfran02/bfran02/README.md

 ## Hi!, I'm Berenice Francisco Jiménez 👋

-I am a computer engineer passionate about software development and technology solutions.
+I'm a computer engineer passionate about software development and technology solutions.
 Throughout my career I have acquired skills and knowledge in programming, problem solving and areas focused on human-machine interaction.

 I have developed projects in languages such as Python, Java, C++ and PHP, together with my ability to quickly learn new technologies, have allowed me to contribute in several projects.